Rail transport in Morocco: Casablanca–Nador section

-Nador is not the start or terminus; trains run from/to nearby Bin Anşār or Nador Port.
+Nador is not the start or terminus; trains run from/to nearby Beni Ansar or Nador Port.

 The night-train on this route only offers 2 person sleeping compartments with full beds.
 No couchettes are available.

 As the train does not go to Taourirt, there is no need to change driving-direction and thus no need to move the engine.
 The day trains all stop at Taourirt and as the link to Nador is actually before the station of Taourirt (coming from Fes) the direction of travel has to change, including moving the locomotive from one end to the other.